 $24.00 Add to cart

-What should I consider before buying CBD oil for dogs?
+What to consider before buying CBD oil for dogs

 With so many different pet CBD products on the market, purchasing CBD oil for dogs in Canada can be difficult.
 Here are our tips for selecting the perfect CBD oil tincture for your pup:

-- Choose the right CBD extract.
-All pet CBD extracts should contain less than 0.3% THC.
+- Ensure safe THC-levels: All pet CBD extracts should contain zero or less than 0.3% THC.
 This is the official threshold below which CBD products are considered non-intoxicating and non-psychoactive (not capable of causing a high).

 All-natural carrier oils high in healthy fats

 More CBD is absorbed by the body when it’s consumed with high-quality fatty foods.
 This is one of the main reasons why CBD is most commonly sold in oil tinctures, and why we usually recommend CBD oils for dogs rather than treats and creams.